ijazfx/api-proxy/README.md

-# api-proxy
+# testapi
-A tool to configure URLs and Certificates and test API calls
+A tool to test API calls.